Paan Shots Recipe (Meetha Paan Drink)

 Here are a few more Indian desserts that you may like: Rajbhog Shrikhand, Paan Panna Cotta, Chikoo Kheer, and Sitaphal Basundi.

-Paan Shots is a refreshing mouth freshener drink with flavors of meetha paan.
+Paan Shots is a refreshing mouth-freshener drink with flavors of meetha paan.

-Serve it as a welcome drink, palate cleanser, post meal mouth freshener, or dessert for festivals or special occasions, or enjoy it on a hot summer day as a thick shake.
+Serve it as a welcome drink, palate cleanser, post-meal mouth freshener, or dessert for festivals or special occasions, or enjoy it on a hot summer day as a thick shake.

 Ingredients

-Cardamom Powder gives a very nice flavor to this drink.
+• Cardamom Powder gives a very nice flavor to this drink.

-Vanilla Ice Cream – Adds creaminess and sweetness to the shots.
+• Vanilla Ice Cream – Adds creaminess and sweetness to the shots.
+To make the recipe vegan, use vegan ice cream.

-Gulkand – Gulkand is rose jam.
-You can find it at any Indian grocery store or online portal like Amazon.
+• Gulkand – Gulkand is a rose jam.
+It gives sweetness and a mild rose flavor to this drink.
+You can find it at any Indian grocery store or on an online platform like Amazon.

 How To Make Paan Shots

-Add them to a blender with the following ingredients and blend until smooth.
+Step 2: Add them to a blender with the following ingredients and blend until smooth.

 • 2 tablespoon fennel seeds